 - Do not choose supplements of consumables for a first product;

 - Don’t be emotionally attached to your product.
-Let the numbers to the talking.
+Let the numbers do the talking.

-Always make use of your unique knowledge or experience when researching products.
+Always make use of your unique knowledge or experience when researching products, especially if you have a niche site.

 The final choice should be made on a combination of interest and profit margins.
 As I said before – let the figures do the talking and validate.